phanvuminhtrung/local-chatgpt/README.md

 - **netlify/functions/chat.js**: Netlify Function to handle requests securely to the OpenAI API.
 - **.env**: Environment file storing sensitive API keys and endpoint URLs.
 - **netlify.toml**: Configuration file for Netlify, defining build and development settings.

+## Technologies Used

+### 1. Frontend Technologies

+- **HTML**: Used to structure the web page.
+- **Vue.js**: A JavaScript framework for building the user interface, managing input, interaction, and state of the chatbot.
+- **Tailwind CSS**: A utility-first CSS framework used for styling the user interface with predefined classes.
+- **Axios**: A promise-based HTTP client used for making API requests from the frontend to the backend.

+### 2. Backend Technologies

+- **Node.js**: The JavaScript runtime environment for executing backend logic in Netlify Functions.
+- **Netlify Functions**: Serverless functions for running backend code in response to HTTP requests.
+- **Axios**: Also used on the backend to send requests to the OpenAI API.
+- **dotenv**: A module for loading environment variables from a `.env` file into `process.env` for secure configuration.

+### 3. Environment and Deployment

+- **Netlify**: A platform for deploying static sites and serverless functions with continuous deployment support.
+- **Netlify CLI**: A command-line tool for developing and testing the Netlify deployment locally.
+- **Environment Variables (.env)**: Used to store sensitive data such as API keys, ensuring they are not hardcoded into the codebase.

+### 4. Version Control

+- **Git**: A distributed version control system for managing source code history and collaboration.
+- **GitHub**: A platform for hosting Git repositories, supporting collaboration, version control, and integration with deployment services like Netlify.

 ## Setup Instructions